Canceling Private Mortgage Insurance

-Once your equity has risen to the desired twenty percent, you are close to getting rid of your PMI payments, once and for all.
-You will need to contact your mortgage lender to alert them that you wish to cancel PMI.
-Your lender will request proof that your equity is high enough.
-The best proof there is can be found in a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lending institutions before canceling PMI.
+Once your equity has risen to the desired twenty percent, you are close to canceling your PMI payments, for the life of your loan.
+Contact your lender to ask for cancellation of PMI.
+Then you will be asked to submit proof that you have at least 20 percent equity.
+The best proof there is can be found in a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), required by most lenders before canceling PMI.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.